 Core Co-Leader: Luigi Puglielli, MD, PhD

-The Outreach, Recruitment & Education Core plans and executes education and training to enhance research and clinical skills in the area of Alzheimer’s disease and related dementias.
+The Outreach, Recruitment & Engagement Core plans and executes education and training to enhance research and clinical skills in the area of Alzheimer’s disease and related dementias.
 It supports the Wisconsin ADRC in recruiting and retaining a diverse population of research subjects for the Clinical Core study, as well as Wisconsin ADRC-affiliated studies.
-The core staff also provides outreach programs to educate health professionals, families and caregivers about Alzheimer’s disease and the activities of the Wisconsin ADRC.
+The core staff also provides outreach programs to engage health professionals, families and caregivers and encourage participation in the activities of the Wisconsin ADRC.

 Core Leader: Dorothy Farrar-Edwards, PhD